wjakob/nanobind/docs/ownership.md

   from Python, there is an ownership transfer from Python to C++ that must be handled.

-  * When `Deleter` is `std::default_delete<T>` (i.e., the default), this
-    ownership transfer is only possible when the instance was originally created by a _new expression_ within C++ and _nanobind_ has taken over ownership (i.e., it was created by a function returning a raw pointer `T *` with `rv_policy::take_ownership` or a `std::unique_ptr<T>`).
-Otherwise,
-    calling `delete` on the object will cause undefined behavior, and _nanobind_ therefore refuses the conversion with a warning.
+  * When `Deleter` is `std::default_delete<T>` (i.e., the default when no `Deleter` is specified), this ownership transfer is only possible when the instance was originally created by a _new expression_ within C++ and _nanobind_ has taken over ownership (i.e., it was created by a function returning a raw pointer `T *value` with `rv_policy::take_ownership`, or a function returning a `std::unique_ptr<T>`).
+This limitation exists because the `Deleter` will execute the statement `delete value` when the unique pointer expires, causing undefined behavior when the object was allocated within Python. _nanobind_ detects this and refuses such unsafe conversions with a warning.

-  * To enable ownership transfer under all conditions, _nanobind_ provides a custom `Deleter` named `nb::deleter<T>`.
-It keeps the underlying `PyObject` alive during the lifetime of the unique pointer but marks it as invalid on the Python side, which means that operations involving the object will raise exceptions.
-Following this route requires changing the interface of all functions to be exposed in Python so that they take `std::unique_ptr<T, nb::deleter<T>>` as input (this custom deleter transparently handles _both_ instances owned by C++ and instance owned by _nanobind_).
+  * To enable ownership transfer under all conditions, _nanobind_ provides a custom `Deleter` named `nb::deleter<T>` that uses reference counting to keep the underlying `PyObject` alive during the lifetime of the unique pointer.
+Following this route requires changing function signatures so that they use `std::unique_ptr<T, nb::deleter<T>>` instead of `std::unique_ptr<T>`.
+This custom deleter supports ownership by both C++ and Python and can be used in all situations.

+  In both cases, a Python object may continue to exist after ownership was transferred to C++ side. _nanobind_ marks this object as _invalid_: any operations involving it will fail with a `TypeError`.
+Reverse ownership transfer at a later point will make it usable again.

-  Returning a `std::unique_ptr<T, Deleter>` from a function always works---but again, the details depend on the `Deleter`.
+  Binding functions that return a `std::unique_ptr<T, Deleter>` always works:

-  * If `Deleter` is the default `std::default_delete<T>`, _nanobind_ ignores
-    the return value policy (if specified) and takes ownership of the object.
+  _nanobind_ will then (re-)acquire ownership of the object.
-    It will eventually invoke `delete` when the associated Python object is garbage-collected.

-  * If `Deleter` is `nb::deleter<T>`, then _nanobind_ checks if the deleter indicates ownership by C++ or Python.
-In the former case, everything proceeds as with `std::default_deleter<T>`.
-Otherwise, a `PyObject` has already been created _nanobind_.
-This instance is currently marked as invalid and becomes valid again due to reverse ownership transfer.

   Deleters other than `std::default_delete<T>` or `nb::deleter<T>` are _not
   supported_.